cztomczak/cefpython/docs/Tutorial.md

 ## Javascript exceptions and Python exceptions

-There are cases when executing Javascript code may end up with Python exception being thrown:

-1. When a Python function is invoked from Javascript and it fails, a Python exception will be thrown
-2. When Python executes a Javascript callback and it fails, a Python exception will be thrown
+When a Python function is invoked from Javascript and it fails, a Python exception will be thrown.
+When Python executes a Javascript callback and it fails, a Javascript exception will be thrown.

-In other cases to see Javascript exceptions open Developer Tools window using mouse context menu and switch to Console tab.
+To see Javascript exceptions open Developer Tools window using mouse context menu and switch to Console tab.

-There are multiple ways to catch/intercept javascript exceptions:
+There are multiple ways to intercept javascript exceptions programmaticaly in CEF:

 1. In Javascript you can register "window.onerror" event to catch all Javascript exceptions